darrenklein/json-to-heroku-env/README.md

 # json-to-heroku-env
 > Set remote Heroku environment variables from local exported JSON data.

 > Upgrading from v1.X.X to v2.X.X?
-See the [upgrade guide]
+See the [v1-to-v2-upgrade guide]
+> Upgrading from v2.X.X to v3.X.X? [v2-to-v3-upgrade guide] in your face

-[json-to-heroku-env] is a simple script that can be used to set remote Heroku environment variables from exported JSON data in a local `.js` file.
+[json-to-heroku-env] is a simple script that can be used to set remote Heroku environment variables from a local file.

-To use json-to-heroku-env, you must have the [Heroku CLI] installed and be logged in.
+**To use json-to-heroku-env, you must have the [Heroku CLI] installed and be logged in.**

 ## Installation